mint-made/task-manager/README.md

 ### Project Context

-A node.js application to keep track of tasks that a user has.
+A node.js application for users to track their tasks.

 ### Project Overview

-A node.js application to keep track of tasks that a user has, creating, removing, updating and deleting content in response to user actions
+A node.js application for users to keep track of tasks, the user can create, edit, remove and mark tasks as complete.
+Users can register an account to remember their progress between user sessions.

 ### Technologies Utilized